-- We also sponsor a larger “umbrella project” that incorporates contributions from every resident over 20 hours of rehearsal.
-Residents work across disciplines.
+- Umbrella project: a project that incorporates contributions from every resident over 20 hours of rehearsal.
+Participants will work across disciplines.
 Choreographers might create costumes, while designers play the drums, and painters try their hand at dance.

-When you’ve completed our program, when you’ve taken the time to collaborate, to share, to learn, and to teach, you’ll walk away ready for the next step.
+We beleive that to create something new, something that reflects our communities, our times, and our dreams sometimes you have to fail.
 You can fail here.
 But we know, and you know, that failure isn’t the final step.
 It’s one dysfunctional lightbulb closer to the real, hairy thing.